ab-anand/Automation-Bots/README.md

  - [ ] A mini digital assistant to which can give you information like general questions, weather news, math, and wikipedia info of that topic.
  It has Text-To-Speech feature.

+ <b>Note</b> - The codes uses an API key which has been deactivated so you will need to get your own.
+Before running the programs make sure you have installed the libraries or modules.